 - Hide from parent category landing page: category is not listed on the parent category's landing page.

-- Hide from widgets: category does not appear on the home page or the Popular, New, and Updated widgets.
-This does not affect the Recent Articles Widget.
+- Hide from article lists: category does not appear on the home page or the Popular, New, and Updated article lists.
+This does not affect the Recent Articles List.

 - Remove "Download to PDF" icon: prevent readers from downloading this category as PDF.